alexanian/socratic-form-microscopy/_posts/2017-05-13-medicine-inside-context.md

 There was another girl (her name is under a publication ban; I only know her by her initials, J.J.) whose parents withdrew her from chemotherapy around the same time as Makayla.
 She too went to the Hippocrates Health Institute.
 But when she suffered a relapse of cancer, her parents appear to have fallen out with Hippocrates.
 They returned to Canada and sought chemotherapy alongside traditional Haudenosaunee medicine.
 This is the part of the story with a happy ending.
 The chemotherapy saved J.J.'s life.

-When J.J. left chemotherapy, her doctors at McMaster Children's Hospital <a href="#mk1" id="mk-top-1">[1]</a> sued the Children's Aid Society of Brant.
+When J.J. left chemotherapy, her doctors at McMaster Children's Hospital[^1] sued the Children's Aid Society of Brant.
 They wanted the Children's Aid Society to remove J.J. from her parents so that she could complete her course of treatment.
 I understand why J.J.'s doctors did this.
 They knew that without chemotherapy she would die.
-While merely telling the Children's Aid Society this fact discharged their legal duty <a href="#mk2" id="mk-top-2">[2]</a>, it did not discharge their ethical duty.
+While merely telling the Children's Aid Society this fact discharged their legal duty[^2], it did not discharge their ethical duty.
 They sued because the Children's Aid Society refused to act in what they saw as the best interest of a child; they sued because they found this unconscionable.

 The judge denied their lawsuit.
-He ruled that indigenous Canadians have a charter right to receive traditional medical care if they wish it <a href="#mk3" id="mk-top-3">[3]</a>.
+He ruled that indigenous Canadians have a charter right to receive traditional medical care if they wish it[^3].

 Makayla died because she left chemotherapy.
 J.J. could have died had she and her parents not reversed their decision.
 But I'm glad the judge didn't order J.J. back into chemotherapy.